How to Lose Weight Safely

 Get accountability and support

-Many apps can help you track your eating and if they are on your phone you can use thermal the time to keep up with your plan.
+Many apps can help you track your eating and if they are on your phone you can use them to keep up with your plan.

 Not a smartphone fan?
 Then keep a pen-and-paper food journal of what you ate and when.